brandonchastain/HaloMods/README.md

 A small suite of scripts to help Halo modders work quickly and stay organized.

+## Script Suite Features

-* Automatically creates shortcuts to provide easy access to your mod tools and official game files.
+* Get quick access to your mod tools with automatically created shortcuts
+* Compile a map and apply it to MCC for testing
+* Backup and restore your modded `data`, `tags`, and `maps`
-* Backs up and restores the official .map files.
+* Backup and restore the official game `maps`
-* Various wrappers for tool.exe with a more consistent interface.

 ## Included Scripts